RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 ![HFE4](https://user-images.githubusercontent.com/69420936/92923232-67cba780-f437-11ea-83d6-a9e3f42a0a87.jpeg)

 From the forecasts we can can measure the performance using RMSE instead of MSE, as well as AIC and BIC, sigma, MAE and ACF1.
 From these performance measures, we can see that the neural network is the better forecasting model.
-This is in line with the MSE visible from the boxplots, as well as the MSE from the simpel model.
+This is in line with the MSE visible from the boxplots, as well as the MSE from the simple model.
 To conclude on the forecasting performance, inspired by Hillebrand and Medeiros (2009), I will use bagging as an ensemble method to optimize my forecast.
 My goal is to minimize the the errors of the forecast by combining 100 bootstrapped forecasts for each model:
 ```
 windows()
 par(mfrow=c(2, 1))